personal outcomes

 This guide looks at what is required to ensure quality assessment and planning in developing an outcomes-focused approach.

 What is it?
 A definitive set of standards for supported living.
 The second edition contains a multimedia CD, video footage, an It's my life pack and a full service review pack.
-The It's my life toolkit valuates progress towards achieving outcomes desired by individuals.
+The It's my life toolkit evaluates progress towards achieving outcomes desired by individuals.
 This involves the individual and their circles of support (should not involve service provider).
 AND Service Review toolkit (takes 12 months) and evaluates the service through service review.
-This tool is currently being updated.

 What is it?
 This is a tool that can be used to calculate the overall ASCOT well-being score for individuals on the basis of their responses to questions about their current social care-related quality life (SCRQoL), and their SCRQoL in the absence of services.